brunofjesus/md2pdf/README.md

 - Github-flavoured Markdown permits strikethrough using tildes.
 This is not supported by `fpdf` as a font style at present.
 - The markdown link title (which would show when converted to HTML as hover-over text) is not supported.
 The generated PDF will show the URL, but this is a function of the PDF viewer.
 - Definition lists are not supported
-- The following text features may be tweaked: font, size, spacing, style, fill colour, and text colour.
-These are exported and available via the `Styler` struct.
+- Text styling (font, size, spacing, style, fill colour, text colour) can be customised via the theme system.
 Note that fill colour only works when using `CellFormat()`.
 This is the case for tables, code blocks, and backticked text.

 ## Contributions